Compare Loan Offers

 Interest Rates: What to Expect in 2026

-The European Central Bank's key interest rate decisions directly affect consumer loan rates in Germany.
-For the latest developments and how they affect your borrowing costs, see our ECB interest rates guide.
+The European Central Bank's key interest rate decisions feed directly into German consumer loan rates.
+For the latest cycle, our ECB interest rates guide walks through the most recent decision and what it means for monthly repayments.

 Konditionsanfrage vs. Kreditanfrage